yasharpm/SequenceLayout/README.md

 ```

 ## How to use this library
-SequenceLayout is based on two core consepts:
+SequenceLayout is based on two core concepts:
 - `Span`: Is an extend definition.
 In contrast to other layouts, margins and spaces are treated as sizing entities same as view dimensions.
 Each Span has a `size`, optional `min` and `max` for size limits, optional `id` to assign it to a view's horizontal or vertical extend, and an optional `visibilityElement` which means the size should be resolved to zero if the visibility element's visibility is set to `View.GONE`.
 - Sequence: Is a sequence of spans that resolves the extends (Spans) to actual positions on the screen.
 For `Vertical` sequences the first span is positioned from 0 to the span's resolved size.
 The next span's position starts after the previous span end position.
 Same is valid for `Horizontal` sequences from left to right (from x equal to zero).